github/codeql/docs/language/learn-ql/java/dataflow.rst

      }
    }

-The following predicates are defined in the configuration:
+These predicates are defined in the configuration:

 -  ``isSource``—defines where data may flow from
 -  ``isSink``—defines where data may flow to